Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "seatsBooked": 4,
 &nbsp;&nbsp;&nbsp; "travelAt": "20-12-2024"
 }
-> 💡 Notes:
+> 💡 Note:
-- Ypu can replace the placeholders with your details or any dummy details for testing.
+- You can replace the placeholders with your details or any dummy details for testing.
-- Editing can only done at/for same bus.
-- travelAt can be dd-MM-yyyy or dd/MM/yyyy — strict mode parsing ensures no invalid dates slip through.
+- `travelAt` can be **dd-MM-yyyy or dd/MM/yyyy** — strict mode parsing ensures no invalid dates slip through.

 #### ⚙️ How the Backend Processes